Clemson DBs Greene, Davis II sued by accident victim

 CLEMSON, S.C.
-(AP) — Clemson defensive backs Malcolm Greene and Fred Davis II are being sued by a U.S. postal worker who’s car Davis collided with last year.
+(AP) — Clemson defensive backs Malcolm Greene and Fred Davis II are being sued by a U.S. postal worker whose car Davis collided with last year.

 The suit was filed Wednesday in Pickens County Common Pleas Court, a form of civil court.